bitmark-inc/docs/pages/bitmark-references/bitmark-cli/bitmark-cli.md

 **Arguments.** The `--network` global option must be specified.

-**Additional input.** Before granting the Bitmark Share the CLI will prompt for a password to decrypt the identity's private key to perform the signing operation.
+**Additional input.** Before granting the Bitmark Share, the CLI will prompt for a password to decrypt the identity's private key to perform the signing operation.